-Our initial demonstration system was capable of transmitting energy to multiple devices within a radius of 15 feet.
-Our current generation ICs has significantly reduced the size and cost of both transmitters and our receivers, and products under development are designed to further reduce size and cost.
-In addition, our ICs are designed for lower-power and higher-power applications, efficiency and faster synchronization, while working within the constraints of multiple international regulatory environments.
+Our current generation ICs have significantly reduced the size and cost of both transmitter technology and our receiver technology, and products under development are designed to further reduce size and cost.
+In addition, our ICs are designed for both lower-power and higher-power applications, efficiency and faster synchronization, while working within the constraints of multiple international regulatory environments.

 In 2016, we introduced our WattUp Near Field Transmitter Technology and a small form factor receiver, which were developed as a result of our efforts to reduce cost and size.
 This contact-based charging solution, for which we have received FCC approval, allowed for low power charging at up to five millimeters.
 In 2017, we announced a higher-power version of our WattUp Near Field Transmitter technology, with the ability to charge on contact at levels of up to 10 watts.
 In February 2019, we announced that our latest WattUp Near Field High Power transmitter technology supports up to 20 watts of charging power.
 Due to its low cost and small size, the miniature transmitter can be bundled in-box with WattUp-enabled receiver devices, replacing alternative charging solutions like power adapters and charging cables.
-We expect accelerating adoption of our low cost, portable charging solution for receiver devices to accelerate.
+We expect adoption of our low cost, portable charging solution for receiver devices to continue to advance.